wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==
+= 3.0.6 =
+* Fixed: On some servers, the auto loader function cause blank screen.
+* Fixed: On some servers, the PDO connection exceeds the maximum number of connection configured in MySQL setting.
+Adding datanbase connection closing codes to resolve it.

 = 3.0.5 =
 * Enhancement: Added the version number in the dashboard